 The data node software is packaged into the YugaWare application.
 YugaWare distributes and installs the data node software on the hosts identified to run the data nodes.
 Since it’s already packaged into existing artifacts, the data node does not require any Internet connectivity.

-How does the Admin Console interact with the YugaByte data nodes?
+How does the Admin Console interact with the YugaByte DB data nodes?

 The YugaWare Admin Console does a password-less ssh to interact with the data nodes.
 It needs to have the access key file (like a PEM file) uploaded into it via the UI.
 The setup on each of the data nodes to configure password-less ssh is documented here.